Morwenn/cpp-sort/doc/sorter-adapters.md

 #include <cpp-sort/sorters/self_sorter.h>
 ```

-The name is not the best in thee World, but this adapter takes a sorter and, if
+The name is not the best in the World, but this adapter takes a sorter and, if
 the object to be sorted has a `sort` method, it is used to sort the object.
-Otherwise, the adapted sorter is used instead to sort the collection.
+Otherwise, the adapted sorter is used instead to sort the iterable.

 This sorter adapter allows to support out-of-the-box sorting for `std::list` and
 `std::forward_list` as well as other user-defined classes that implement a `sort`